mobiwek61/i2cQuaternion/README.md

 ### C++ vs Java, Typescript
 - The esp32 code here uses the ancient C++ language which I used before I heard of Java; I learned it from a **book**.
 - C++'s  distictive **pointers** and **address-of** operators aka sharks are versatile and dangerous but provide it with specific control over hardware needed for this system.
 They reference locations in physical memory, unheard of in Java.
+It gets compiled right into machine code, running very fast right on the silicon.
 ### My experience with AI
 - Use AI to help learn C++.
 Ask it the right questions and it will help sort out confusion about C++.
 Best to learn from a book and use AI as a coach.
 It makes great short coding examples, but tends to **bury simple code beneath layers of indirection** and **wrappers it invents**.
 It may even hide C++ features in wrappers to look like java, to make you happy.
 Try to use prompts to avoid this.